SonicStreaker/SonicStreaker/README.md

 </p>

-## I can work confortable with the following technologies:
+## I can work comfortable with the following technologies:

 <p align="center">
   <a href="https://skillicons.dev">